 Tripura Sundari or Matabari Temple

 Tripura Sundari temple also known as Matabari temple, is a popular religious place for locals and tourists alike.
 The highly revered deity of Tripura Sundari resides at Udaipur which is the former capital of the state.
 It is considered to be one of the 51 Shakti Peethas.
 The main temple is built in the traditional Bengali hut style.
 It is believed that Satis' right foot fell here during the great carnage.

 Unakoti is an offbeat Heritage travel destination of Tripura.
 It is situated about 170 km from Agartala and is home to numerous splendid rock carvings.

 Sepahijhola Wildlife sanctuary

 Sepahijala Sanctuary, One of the best wildlife Sanctuaries in Tripura.
 It is home to more than 150 varieties of birds and a wide variety of other wildlife and plants.
 Tourists can explore the Zoo, Orchid Garden, and Rubber Plantation here.

 These are the highest hills of the state in the northeastern part of the state.
 The Mizoram state border is nearby.
 The Jampui hills are a natural attraction for visitors who wish to enjoy nature.
 It is also an important place for those interested to understand and interact with the hilly tribals of the state.

 The temperature in the plains can be on the warmer side, while in the tribal hills weather is cooler.
 Summer temperature can go close to even 40 degrees in the plains occasionally.
 Winter months are cooler and more comfortable to travel here.
-There is not many constraints in travelling to Tripura at any time of the year.
+There are not many constraints in travelling to Tripura at any time of the year.

 The capital of Agartala is well connected by Train and Air.
 There are regular flights from other major cities such as Guwahati and Kolkata.
 Agartala also has a rail station and got connected to the rest of India through Guwahati in 2016.
 The train route is lengthy and trains are infrequent.
 Hence Air travel is a better option for those who can afford it.
 It is also possible to travel to Tripura by road.
 The Shillong Agartala road takes about 12 to 13 hours to cover the 465 km distance.